jeanne-brown/jeanne-brown.github.io/_projects/creak_perception.md

 ---
 layout: page
-title: Disentangling acoustic and social biases in creaky voice perception: The effects of f0 and face gender on creakiness ratings
+title: "Disentangling acoustic and social biases in creaky voice perception: The effects of f0 and face gender on creakiness ratings"
 description: A study of how creaky voice perception is shaped by speaker f0 and perceived speaker gender.
 img: assets/img/12.jpg
 importance: 1